Play a Walking Bass Line Like a Pro in 4 Easy Steps (You Don’t Even Need A Bass)

 Whether you play the bass or not, knowing how to play a strong bass line is essential to understanding the jazz idiom.

-You need to make sure that walking bass line walks.
+Every great bassist needs to make sure that walking bass line walks.

 When you join the Inner Circle, you get access to the Jazz Bass Accelerator course and other courses and content geared toward bass and non-bass players that will help you master the art of the bass line.